xianqiu/algorithm-examples/README.md

 ## Code

-The codes can be found in [algorithm-examples/codes](https://github.com/xianqiu/linear-programming/tree/main/codes).
+The algorithms are implemented in Python and can be found in [algorithm-examples/codes](https://github.com/xianqiu/linear-programming/tree/main/codes).